FlyingFathead/dvr-yolov8-detection/README.md

 You can use i.e. the `utils/batch_humdet_yolo8_opencv2.py` to run YOLOv8 batch detection on video file directories, suitable for faster offline use if you need to go through pre-existing video files.

-## Changes

-- v0.1501 - fallback to non-CUDA modes if CUDA not supported
-- v0.15 - webcam support added!
-   - you can edit the `config.ini` and set the input to webcam
-   - or, run the main program with: `--use_webcam --webcam_index X` (where X is your webcam index)
-   - added `utils/get_webcams.py` - a tool that you can run to check for available webcams and their index numbers
-- v0.1402 - detection logging into a file added
-- v0.1401 - configparser added; now configurable via `config.ini`
-- v0.140 - more double-checking as to configuration options and their availability

-## Credits
-Developed by [FlyingFathead](https://github.com/FlyingFathead), with the usual digital ghost code from ChaosWhisperer.

 ## Troubleshooting

 ### CUDA not found